browthom/rock-paper-scissors/README.md

 # rock-paper-scissors
 VHDL model for implementation on a Digilent Basys 3 Artix-7 development board.
 The letters 'r', 'P', and 'S' are cycled through at a rapid speed on the first 7-segment.
 The user can press BTNL, BTNC, or BTNR to signify 'rock', 'paper', or 'scissors', respectively.
 The second 7-segment will display the user selection ('r', 'P', or 'S') when one of those buttons are pressed and held.
 The first 7-segment will pause on its current state when one of the buttons are pressed and held.
 If the user's value is greater than the first 7-segment value, then the user wins and LD1 turns on; otherwise, LD0 turns on.
 After a button has been pressed and released, the game returns to its original state.

+_The browthom/vhdl-user-component-dir repository must be imported into the Vivado project as a directory.
+This is done so that the top_level.vhd file can properly instantiate all components listed in its vhdl model._